andrewCluey/terraform-azurerm-storage-account/README.md

 # terraform-azurerm-storage-account
-Terraform module to create a storage account with a Private Endpoint.
+Terraform module to create an Azure Storage Account with a Private Endpoint.

 ## Example Use
 ```hcl